analogdevicesinc/doctools/docs/packaging.rst

     [...]

 Update ``public`` with your preferred origin name.
-Additional arguments are added from the :git-doctool:`.actrc` on invoke.
+Additional arguments are added from the :git-doctools:`.actrc` on invoke.

 To run a specific workflow, use ``-W``, e.g.: